sarahcstringer/scheduling-programs/README.md

 line that sets the task to run every minute, which you can uncomment to see the schedule working.

-All we need to do is run this file, and as long as it's going, it will continue to call the function at the appropriate time.
+All we need to do is source our secrets into our environment, activate our virtual environment, and run this file.
+As long as it's running, it will continue to call the function at the appropriate time.

 ```
+source secrets.sh
+source venv/bin/activate
 python3 schedule_example.py
 ```